karan-kapoor90/portfolYOU/_posts/2019-10-06-Diffmerge-setup.md

     subgraph master
     m1[baseCommit] --> m2[layout] --> m3[profile]
     end

     subgraph searchBranch
     s1[baseCommit] --> s2[layout] --> s3[profile] --> s4[search1.0]
     end
 </div>

-3. Suddenly you're told you need to integrate search for Usernames that's gone live in the master branch!!
+Suddenly you're told you need to integrate search for Usernames that's gone live in the master branch!!
 That basically means:

 <div class="mermaid">
 graph TD
-    id1(Switch to the master branch) --> id2(Get the latest code) --> id3(Switch over to your branch) --> id4(Merge the latest code into your) --> id5(Test and BREAK NOTHING)
+    id1(Switch to the master branch) --> id2(Get the latest code) --> id3(Switch over to your new branch) --> id4(Merge the latest code into your branch) --> id5(Run mergetool)-->id6(Add and commit changes)
 </div>

+The current state should look something like:

 <div class="mermaid">